-PRO TIP: Yes, you can find out the value of a home using an online Home Value tool, but NEVER trust any automated home evaluations to be as accurate as an in-home appraisal.
-With regard to financing, the only appraisal that matters is the one determined by your lender.
-Believe me, the appraisers don't care what your Realtor says your home is worth and it is the lender's appraiser that calls the shot.
+PRO TIP: You can easily find out value of a home, but with regard to financing, the only appraisal that matters is the one determined by your lender's appraiser.
+Believe me, the appraisers don't care what your realtor says your home is worth and it is the lender's appraiser that calls the shot.

 3 Steps to Get Started Buying HUD Housing

 Once you've decided to make a run at buying any type of HUD housing, choose an approved HUD Broker and experienced real estate agent.

 HUD Step 2